google/skia/site/dev/contrib/submit.md

     git cl upload

-Once you're ready for another review, use **Reply** again to send another notification (it is helpful to tell the review what you did with respect to each of their comments).
+Once you're ready for another review, use **Reply** again to send another notification (it is helpful to tell the reviewer what you did with respect to each of their comments).
 When the reviewer is happy with your patch, they will approve your change by setting the Code-Review label to "+1".

 _Note_: As you work through the review process, both you and your reviewers